ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### Firing

 Your company should have a clear procedure for how to actually terminate an employee.
-My best advice: follow it. is is an area that, if handled incorrectly, can become a substantial liability to the company.
+My best advice: follow it.
+This is an area that, if handled incorrectly, can become a substantial liability to the company.
 Key considerations include:

 **Documentation:** Ensure you have sufficient documentation to justify the decision to let this individual go and to prove that the termination is based on performance or another for-cause reason.

 **Timing:** Once you've decided to let somebody go, do so as soon as possible.
 The common wisdom is that, after letting somebody go, managers typically worry less about whether or not that person should have been let go and more about whether they waited too long to do so.
-Mechanically, it doesn t make much of a difference what day of the week you decide is best to let somebody go, but if you are able to save it for the first day of the month instead of the last, you are offering the employee the benefit of an extra month on the company healthcare plan.
+Mechanically, it doesn't make much of a difference what day of the week you decide is best to let somebody go, but if you are able to save it for the first day of the month instead of the last, you are offering the employee the benefit of an extra month on the company healthcare plan.

 **Witnesses:** Ensure that the manager and HR are present to witness the actual termination meeting.
 The meeting should be very short and to the point, and HR should answer most follow-up questions concerning termination logistics.